 Megan Ancheta is a stay at home mom to two little girls (Kylie-8, Abbi-5) who are gluten, dairy, and mostly corn free.
 Due to psoriatic arthritis, spondylitis, and secondary Raynaud’s phenomenon, Megan follows a gluten free and whole foods diet in the hopes of slowing down the progression and severity of her autoimmune diseases.
 She is a homeschooler, the owner of a rambunctious yellow lab puppy named Thor, and the author of the gluten free and allergy friendly blog, Allergy Free Alaska (formerly MAID in Alaska).
-When Megan is not attempting to chase her girls, moose out of her yard, or the dog, she is perfecting her gluten-free/allergy friendly recipes for her upcoming cookbook, drinking coffee, and spending time with her favorite guy, her husband.
+When Megan is not attempting to chase her girls, moose out of her yard, or the dog, she is perfecting her gluten-free/allergy friendly recipes, drinking coffee, and spending time with her favorite guy, her husband.

 Unfortunately sometimes it takes a life changing event like a medical diagnosis to make you realize you need to change your diet.
 That’s what happened to me.
 In January 2009 I was diagnosed with a debilitating autoimmune disease called psoriatic arthritis.
 Psoriatic arthritis (PsA for short) is a chronic, systemic (whole body), inflammatory autoimmune disease that affects my skin, joints, connective and soft tissues, and even organs.
 With PsA, my immune system malfunctions and attacks its healthy tissues.
 I experience pain in my feet, ankles, knees, hips, lower back, spine, chest, shoulders, neck, and eyes (just to name a few).
 I also suffer from spondylitis and secondary Raynaud’s phenomenon.

 Spondylitis is inflammation of the spine; the inflammation in my spine may lead to partial fusing of my lower spinal column and neck over time.